emdann/GWT_perturbseq_analysis_2025/README.md

 If you use this data or code in your work, please cite

-Zhu R., Dann E. et al. (2025) Genome-scale perturb-seq in primary human CD4+ T cells maps context-specific regulators of T cell programs and human immune traits. _bioRxiv_
+Zhu R., Dann E. et al. (2026) Genome-scale perturb-seq in primary human CD4+ T cells maps context-specific regulators of T cell programs and human immune traits. _Cell_

 ## Contact